-For automatic climate control, the function for automatic climate control settings can only be activated or deactivated on the first menu level.
-If you do not set a new value for the rear-compartment climate control in the 2nd menu level within approx. 10 seconds, the control panel display goes back to the first menu level.
+For dual-zone automatic climate control, the function for automatic climate control settings can only be activated or deactivated on the first menu level.
+If you do not set a new value for the rear-compartment climate control in the second menu level within approx. ten seconds, the control panel display goes back to the first menu level.

-- Press the A/c button.
-The indicator lamp in the A/c switch comes on when the function is switched on. - 1 The cooling with air dehumidification function has a delayed switch-off feature.
+- Press the A/C button.
+The indicator lamp in the A/C switch comes on when the function is switched on. - 1 The cooling with air dehumidification function has a delayed switch-off feature.